-Holidays which occur during vacation or paid sick leave shall not be charged against leave.
+Holidays that occur during vacation or paid sick leave shall not be charged against leave.

-No employee shall receive holiday pay if the employee is absent for all or part of [his/her] their scheduled workday either immediately preceding or immediately following the holiday or adjacent, single, or consecutive days off unless [he/she] they [has] have applied to [his/her] their supervisor in writing for permission to be so absent and such written request has been applied for and approved by the Operations Manager within that pay period.
+No employee shall receive holiday pay if the employee is absent for more than two hours of their scheduled workday either immediately preceding or immediately following the holiday unless they have applied to their supervisor in writing for approval for the time off within that pay period and it has been approved by the Director of Operations.